Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 I was frantic to figure out how I was going to respond.
 This was going to tens of millions of people.

-I would soon learn, because it became quite routine, there was no way I could respond, at least not in a way that the people he was talking to to would ever hear me respond.
+I would soon learn, because it became quite routine, there was no way I could respond, at least not in a way that the people he was talking to would ever hear me respond.

 But nevertheless, I remember being on the House floor and Mike Thompson, my colleague from Northern California, grabs my arm and he says, Adam, you should tweet back.
 Mr.